Omics Data Discovery Agents: Agent-Supported Retrieval, Reanalysis, and Synthesis of Published Omics Data: Introduction

 Here, we present an agentic framework that addresses these limitations by automating the identification, extraction, and linking of omics research products from full-text articles and supplemental material.
 Unlike static metadata-harvesting approaches used by existing repositories, we extract information from the unstructured publication text and link the article to its datasets, sample annotations, processing methods, and code repositories.
 The structured representation enables searches beyond keyword matching, including semantic queries that better capture article content.
-Our key innovation is the deployment of AI agents that can locate relevant studies ingested, identify quantitative datasets, fetch and process raw data in a manner similar to publication, and integrate the results of multiple studies.
+A central feature is the deployment of AI agents that can locate relevant studies, identify quantitative datasets, fetch and process raw data in a manner similar to the original publication, and integrate results across multiple studies.
 The extracted information allow agents to reason over the full publication record, including the main text, supplementary files, repository metadata, and available code.
 When processed data is available, we demonstrate that agents are able to identify and locate it whether it is in supplemental materials, standard repositories, or project-specific sites.
 When only raw data are available, agents infer the processing context from available documentation and invoke standard quantification tools with parameters derived from the publication.